windyware/forumorg/README.md

 These instructions will get help get your own copy of the project running on your local machine for development and testing purposes.

 #### Install
-In order to run this project, you will need [Docker CE](https://docs.docker.com/install/) installed in your machine.
+First, you will need [Docker CE](https://docs.docker.com/install/) installed in your machine.

 To check if it's been installed correctly, run `docker --version && docker-compose --version` and see if it returns something like this: